RichardDShipman/RichardDShipman/README.md

 **RichardDShipman/RichardDShipman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am a bioinformatics consultant specializing in glycobiology with a background in applied science - concentration in biochemistry and molecular biology.
+I am a bioinformatics consultant specializing in omics data and glycobiology with a background in applied science, concentrating in biochemistry and molecular biology.

+I am open for projects in bioinformatics and omics data analysis.
+Reach out and connect via LinkedIn.
+[Link](https://www.linkedin.com/in/richard-shipman/)

 Throughout my life, I’ve been tinkering with computers and the outdoors, which naturally led me to support the projects I pursue.
-Past experiences involved developing computational glyco / proteomics tools that enable the discovery and application of novel phosphopeptides and glycopeptides with desired properties.
+Past experiences involved developing computational glyco- and proteomics tools that enable the discovery and application of novel phosphopeptides and glycopeptides with desired properties.

-I have a Master's degree in Omics Data Analysis from the University of Vic - Central University of Catalonia (UVic-UCC).
+I have a Master's degree in Omics Data Analysis from the University of Vic - Central University of Catalonia (UVic-UCC) and I got my Bachelor's degree from University of Wisconsin-Stout in Applied Science - Biochemistry and Molecular Biology.
 I enjoy exploring and dabbling in the intersection of different omics fields with the aid of computational tools.
 As for recent projects, I am researching at the University of Valencia on the glycovirology of rotaviruses.
 The projects listed below highlight some of those adventures.

 ## Recent and Ongoing Projects